jorgearguellles/counter/README.md

 # Color Generator - Static page

-This is a JavaScript Vanilla project when you can play woth a counter.
+This is a JavaScript Vanilla project when you can play with a counter.

 ## Documentación